act-rules/act-rules.github.io/_rules/descriptive-link-5effbb.md

 #### Passed Example 3

-The link text together with its [programmatically determined link context][] available from the text in the same sentence, describe the purpose of the link.
+The [accessible name][] (from the link's text) together with its [programmatically determined link context][] available from the text in the same sentence, describe the purpose of the link.

 ```html
 <p>To see the description of this product <a href="#desc">click here</a>.</p>